marvinsiefke/osm-tile-proxy/README.md

 ### tileProxy Class Options
 - **`$operator` Required according to the ToS of the openstreetmap.org Tileserver:** The email address of the administrator.
 - `$trustedHosts` An array of domains that are trusted as proxy hosts.
 The host can be optionally limitated with allowed `referers` (checks if it matches if the client/browser exposes a referer) or a specific area `maxBounds` (equivalent to Leaflet).
 Furthermore you can set `minZoom` and `maxZoom`.
 Default: empty (all hosts allowed, no limitations).
+- `$cron` Allows running `cron.php` via cli that updates tiles from the queue in the background.
+Default: true.
 - `$serverTtl` The time to live of the tiles in the file cache of the web server.
 Default: 86400 * 31 seconds (31 days).
 - `$browserTtl` The time to live of the tiles in the browser cache.
 Default: 86400 * 7 sec.
 (7 days).
 - `$tileserver` The url of the tiles in this format: `https://tile.openstreetmap.org/{z}/{x}/{y}.png` (also default).